bytedeck/bytedeck/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve this app.
 title: ''
 labels: ''
 assignees: ''

 ---

+Please complete as much of the info below as you can.
+Thanks!

 **Describe the bug**
 A clear and concise description of what the bug is.